mallocator/Elasticsearch-Exporter/README.md

 ## Requirements

-To run this script you will need at least node v0.10, as well as the nomnom and through package installed (which will be installed automatically via npm).
+To run this script you will need at least node v0.10, as well as the nomnom, colors and through package installed (which will be installed automatically via npm).

 ## Installation